pe1mew/ThingsIX/Bobcat/ThingsIXonBobcatCrankk.md

 ad4feba89b0b   ghcr.io/thingsixfoundation/packet-handling/forwarder:1.2.1   "./forwarder --confi…"   26 minutes ago   Up 24 minutes   0.0.0.0:1690->1690/udp   thingsix-forwarder
 ```
  8. Configure the Crankk gateway to forward to the ThingsIX forwarder by adding `,127.0.0.1:1690` to the _"forwards To:"_ rule.
 The complete rule will be: `127.0.0.1:1700,127.0.0.1:1680,127.0.0.1:1690`.
- 9. Click _save_ and the gateway will restart which will result in your ssh connection to terminate.
+ 9. Click _save_ and the gateway will restart which will result in your SSH connection to terminate.
  10. After restart login with ssh.
  11. When the gateway is restarted, ensure that the gateway is forwarding to the ThingsIX forwarder.
-In file `/usr/thingsix-forwarder/unknown_gateways.yaml` you see something like:
+In the file `/usr/thingsix-forwarder/unknown_gateways.yaml` you see something like this:
 ```
 - local_id: 7eea21fffee636f0
   first_seen: 1693250188
 ```
- When this is ok, you are ready to onboard your gateway.
+ When this is okay, you are ready to onboard your gateway.

 # Onboard gateway
 To onboard the gateway to ThingsIX you need a Wallet on Polygon.
 Use the public address of this wallet in the following commands.
 This command will import all gateways in file `/usr/thingsix-forwarder/unknown_gateways.yaml` and push them to ThingsIX.